-WGTC has procedures in place that serve to be sensitive to those who report sexual assault, nonconsensual sexual contact, domestic violence, dating violence, and stalking, which includes informing individuals about their right to file criminal charges as well as the availability of counseling, health, mental health, victim advocacy, legal assistance, and other services on and/or off campus as well as additional remedies to prevent contact between a complainant and an accused party, such as academic, transportation and working accommodations, if reasonably available.
-The College will make such accommodations, if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to the WGTC Police or local law enforcement.
+WGTC has established procedures to support individuals who report sexual assault, nonconsensual sexual contact, domestic violence, dating violence, or stalking.
+These procedures include informing individuals of their right to file criminal charges and providing access to counseling, health, mental health, victim advocacy, legal assistance, and other services both on and off campus.
+Additionally, the College offers remedies to prevent contact between the complainant and the accused, such as academic, transportation, and workplace accommodations, if reasonably available and requested by the victim.
+These accommodations will be provided regardless of whether the victim decides to report the incident to WGTC Police or local law enforcement.